Relational constructivism: Lifeworld and life conditions as relational constructions

-A relational constructivist theory of power: Instructive vs. destructive power
+Theory of power

 Björn Kraus deals with the epistemological perspective upon power regarding the question about possibilities of interpersonal influence by developing a special form of constructivism ("Machtanalytischer Konstruktivismus").

 Instead of focussing on the valuation and distribution of power, he asks what the term can describe at all.
 Coming from Max Weber's definition of power, he realizes the term of power has to be split into "instructive power" and "destructive power".
 More precisely, instructive power means the chance to determine the actions and thoughts of another person, whereas destructive power means the chance to diminish the opportunities of another person.

 Kraus defined "instructive power" and "destructive power" as follows:

 "Instructive power" means the chance to determine a human's thinking or behaviour.
 (Instructive power as chance for instructive interaction is dependent on the instructed person's own will, which ultimately can refuse instructive power.)
 "Destructive power" means the chance to restrict a human's possibilities.
 (Destructive power as chance for destructive interaction is independent of the instructed person's own will, which can't refuse destructive power.)

-How significant this distinction really is, becomes evident by looking at the possibilities of rejecting power attempts: rejecting instructive power is possible – rejecting destructive power is not.
-By using this distinction, proportions of power can be analyzed in a more sophisticated way, helping to sufficiently reflect on matters of responsibility.
+It is possible to reject instructive power, but it is not possible to reject destructive power.
 This perspective permits one to get over an "either-or-position" (either there is power, or there isn't), which is common especially in epistemological discourses about power theories, and to introduce the possibility of an "as well as-position".

 According to Wolf Ritscher, it is Björn Kraus who "has reflected on the topic of power as a substantial aspect of social existence in a constructivist manner and has shown that constructivism can also be used in terms of social theory".